Daniel McIntyre Collegiate Institute

 Daniel McIntyre Collegiate Institute (DMCI) is a public high school located in Winnipeg, Manitoba.
 The School is named after Daniel McIntyre, Winnipeg's First School Superintendent.

 History

+Former seal of DMCI, phased out in late 2025.

 DMCI had its start in 1882 as the eight-student Winnipeg Collegiate department of the Louise Street School (later replaced by the Argyle School), and then moved to Central School for the next nine years.
 In 1892 the secondary students moved to Winnipeg's first high school, the Winnipeg Collegiate Institute, which was replaced in 1923 by Daniel McIntyre Collegiate Institute.